bjodah/pyodesys/README.rst

 Note that implicit steppers which require a user supplied callback for calculating the jacobian is provided automatically by pyodesys.

+The symbolic representation is abstracted by using `sym <https://github.com/bjodah/sym>`_.

 When performance is of outmost importance, e.g. in model fitting where results are needed for a large set of initial conditions and parameters choices, the user may transparently